The quantum dynamic capacity formula of a quantum channel

 The first equality follows by expanding the tensor product.
 The second critical equality follows from the assumption that the formula is additive.
 The final equality follows from the induction hypothesis. \end{proof}

-\begin{theorem} Single-letterization of the quantum dynamic capacity formula implies that the computation of the Pareto optimal trade-off surface of the dynamic capacity region is a tractable convex optimization program. \end{theorem}
+\begin{theorem} Single-letterization of the quantum dynamic capacity formula implies that the computation of the Pareto optimal trade-off surface of the quantum dynamic capacity region requires an optimization over a single channel use. \end{theorem}